FAR-Lab/Developing-and-Designing-Interactive-Devices/readings/Submitting Labs.md

 For each lab, you'll need to make a pull request to get the new lab files into your hub.
 These are usually ready on Tuesday for the following Thursday.

-From *your* Interactive-Lab-Hub, go to "Pull Requests"
+From *your* Interactive-Lab-Hub, go to "Pull Requests".

 <!--![Pull Requests](pull.png?raw=true)-->
 ![Pull Requests](Instructions2021/1.PullRequests.png?raw=true)

-Click on "New Pull Request"
+Click on "New Pull Request".

 <!--![New Pull Request](Newpull.png?raw=true)-->
 ![New Pull Request](Instructions2021/2.NewPullRequest.png?raw=true)